 Designed for life on the river, the NRS H2Core Silkweight Long-Sleeve Shirt is a sun shirt that is meant to get wet.
 Made from a blend of polyester, the H2Core does a great job at wicking sweat and moisture away from the body.
 It also dries quickly should you go for a swim.
 The seams are strategically placed, meaning no chafing when you row, paddle, or hike.
 The shirt features a dropped hem for extra coverage.

-At 5’9″, our male tester felt that the shirt ran a little big and long.
+At 5’9″, one of our male testers felt that the shirt ran a little big and long.
 If you prefer a tighter fit, you might want to size down.
-Our tester wore this shirt for a weeklong sea-kayaking trip and was happy with how well it protected him from the sun, how comfortable it was to paddle in, and how well it dried out each night.
+We wore this shirt for a weeklong sea-kayaking trip and was happy with how well it protected him from the sun, how comfortable it was to paddle in, and how well it dried out each night.

 Pros: Elastic along hood and wrists